Marvling/movie-todo/README.md

 - [X] (Suggestions.js) write exceptions for when a movie doesnt have a data -[ ] May need improving
 - [ ] Clean-up: hooks in App.js, hooks in Searchbar.js
+- [ ] movieToAdd state in TodoCanvas may be unnecessary

 - [X] Implement sidecreen for movie info
   - [X] create another component that appears next to the list (I have no idea)